 SNAP 2022: Is My State Extending Emergency Allotment Money for August?

 One common thread among the world’s most successful and inspiring entrepreneurs and business leaders is that many went to college — even if only for a short while.

 It would appear that for some of the world’s top business leaders, college shaped their lives and paid off — especially considering the company earnings reports that have recently flooded the news.

 - College: Princeton University

-Amazon CEO Jeff Bezos, who has a net worth of $114.7 billion, is the richest person in the world and, according to Forbes, is the first billionaire to break the 12-figure mark.
+Former Amazon CEO Jeff Bezos is one of the richest people in the world and, according to Forbes, is the first billionaire to break the 12-figure mark.
 The son of a single mother, Bezos earned early admission to Princeton, originally intending to practice theoretical physics.
 After graduation, however, he realized the power of the internet and began selling books online, a small business venture that grew into the world’s most powerful online retailer.

 - College: University of Pennsylvania, University of Nebraska and Columbia University

 Warren Buffett followed his father’s advice and went to the University of Pennsylvania’s prestigious Wharton School of Business — but only reluctantly.
 The man who has gone on to become the “Oracle of Omaha,” arguably the most successful investor of all time, completed his undergraduate education at the University of Nebraska before attending graduate school at Columbia University.